tejpochiraju/tejpochiraju.github.io/content/blog/frappe-deferred-bulk.md

 use Frappe's Data Import UI.
 And since the files are uploaded and updated by end users, we don't use `bench import-csv` either.

-> Data Import is implemented as a wrapper for _row by row_ insert/update.
+> Frappe's Data Import is implemented as a wrapper for _row by row_ insert/update.

 When dealing with 100s of thousands of rows each day, row by row updates and inserts are not an option - these just take too long (think hours).
 So, imagine my surprise when ChatGPT suggested